 The water imagery in this passage is familiar.
 Several previous passages have contained similar word pictures of God’s followers planting themselves by the river, the one river, and sinking their roots deep into the bank so they can reach the water.
 This verse provides some additional reasons why this is a good idea, namely that doing so will allow us to 1) yield fruit in season; 2) have leaves that do not wither; and 3) be prosperous in whatever we do.

 I take the statement to “yield fruit in season” to mean — have the ability to do what God needs us to do when He needs us to do it.
 That means being in tune with what God is doing so we know when our “fruit” is “in season”.
 This also implies that there are times when we should withhold our “fruit” when the season is not right for our fruit.
-This is welcome message for someone like me who tends to operate in full on or full off mode.
+This is a welcome message for someone like me who tends to operate in full on or full off mode.
 This passage gives us permission to simply rest by the river during some “seasons”.

 I think all of us feel like our leaves are withering at times when life bears down on us like the hot sun on a summer day.
 This passage assures us that if we remain planted by the stream God will provide the living water we need to not only not wither, but to grow strong and big amid life’s challenges.
 We will have the deep roots to remain fruitful during dry spiritual times that seem to be part of the natural spiritual cycle.